Vox AC30s in perspex

 The two main Trade Shows in the mid sixties were the "British Musical Instrument Industries" Fair (annually in late August), and the "Frankfurt Musikmesse" (annually late April or early May).
 Material on these shows is being collected on the Vox AC100 website.

-Perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966.
+It is perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966, emulating JMI.
+See the pictures below.

 Picture taken at the Vox stand, "British Musical Instrument Industries" Trade Fair, Russell Hotel, London, 24th-28th August, 1964.
 This is NOT 1963.
 For more on the '64 Fair, see this page on the Vox AC100 website.
 Underneath the perspex AC30 one can see a copy of the 1964 JMI catalogue.